Join Tables from Different Databases in SQL Server

 (5, 'Keyboard')

-Finally, check if the records were inserted into the table:
+Finally, check that the records were inserted into the table:

 SELECT * FROM database_1.dbo.products